PamelaShaw/Missing-Confounders-Methods/README.md

 # Missing-Confounders-Methods
 This is a repository of code for the paper "Assessing treatment effects in observational data with missing confounders: A comparative study of practical doubly-robust and traditional missing data methods" currently under development as part of the FDA Sentinel Initiative (https://www.fda.gov/safety/fdas-sentinel-initiative).
-The paper can be found [here]().
+The paper can be found at https://arxiv.org/abs/2412.15012.

 ## reports